 Nobody benefits from companies beating around the bush when it comes to money.
 Your employees want to know exactly how they’re being compensated for their time, and what that means in relation to their workload and expectations.

 Give your employees access to the information about compensation that they need, and be clear about compensation in your job listings including employee benefits such as disability, life, and health insurance, retirement benefits, PTO, fringe benefits, profit sharing, and more.

 A great way to attract and retain employees is to give them the flexibility and autonomy to work at their own pace, on their own schedule (this is especially important for supporting working parents who need that extra flexibility).
-It’s a common misconception that allowing employees flexibility in the workplace will result in a lack of productivity.
+It’s a common misconception that allowing employees autonomy in the workplace will result in a lack of productivity.
 In fact, it’s quite the opposite.

 Allowing employees to control their own time wherever possible will create a work environment of trust and understanding.
 And though this looks different in every workplace, consider the following:

 Reiterate and uphold your company’s mission and values whenever and wherever you can—on your social media, in your employer brand handbook, in team meetings, everywhere.